D-moc/My-Portfolio-Website/README.md

 ---

-## ⚙️ Getting Started

-Follow these steps to run the project locally:
+## ⚙️ Follow these steps to run the project locally:

 ```bash
 # 1. Clone the repository